 SENSIBLE was founded by former surrogates and surrogacy parents.
 Li,e you, we’ve struggled with the ethics of surrogacy and our responsibilities.
 Our personal experience with surrogacy ethics can be explored online.

 At its best, gestational surrogacy creates families.
 But an agent’s obligation goes beyond just introducing a baby to a childless couple.
 Surrogacy creates extended families by introducing the surrogate as a sort of ad-hoc family member.
-And like our families, intended parents and surrogate mothers owe each other a high degree of care and fair treatment.
+And like our families, intended parents and surrogates owe each other a high degree of care and fair treatment.

 NOTE: SENSIBLE does not recommend or offer services in sketchy, unregulated countries without legal protections for our surrogates or intended parents.
 We don’t accept legal or ethical “grey areas” — our programs are transparent, legal and secure.
 We stand by the side of every client until they are home safely and securely with their newborn baby.